bastianluk/MFFUK/Introduction to Software engineering/notes.md

 #### Static architecture

 elements = modules
-- collections of wartifacts which need to be developed (source code, data structures ...)
+- collections of artifacts which need to be developed (source code, data structures ...)
 - decomposed to submodules
 - have responsibility
 - doesnt exist at runtime